ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 # Getting started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}
 {: #gettingstarted}

-{{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_full}} is an {{site.data.keyword.cloud_notm}} service that provides tamper-proof, enterprise cloud database environments with high availability for workloads with sensitive data.
-It offers a flexible and scalable platform that allows you to quickly and easily provision and manage your database of choice.
+{{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_full}} provides tamper-proof, enterprise cloud database environments with high availability for workloads with sensitive data.
+It offers a flexible platform that allows you to easily provision and manage your database of choice, without data security concerns.
 {: shortdesc}

+For more information about the industry-leading data security level of {{site.data.keyword.ihsdbaas_postgresql_full}}, see [Securing your data in {{site.data.keyword.ihsdbaas_postgresql_full}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-data-security).

-This {{site.data.keyword.cloud_notm}} offering provides {{site.data.keyword.postgresql}} database clusters.
-Each database cluster has one primary node and two secondary nodes (replicas that back up the primary).
-For more information about high availability, see [Automatic in-region data redundancy and failover](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-ha-dr#in-region-redundancy-failover).
+{{site.data.keyword.ihsdbaas_postgresql_full}} provides {{site.data.keyword.postgresql}} database clusters in the {{site.data.keyword.cloud_notm}}.
+Each {{site.data.keyword.ihsdbaas_full}} database cluster has one primary node and two secondary nodes (replicas that back up the primary).
+For more information about high data availability, see [High availability and disaster recovery](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-high-availability-disaster-recovery).

-With {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}, you can create database clusters in the {{site.data.keyword.cloud_notm}}, view information about your nodes, databases, and users, monitor databases, and view service logs.
+With {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}, you can create database clusters, view information about your nodes, databases, and users, monitor databases, and view service logs.

 Watch the following video to find how to get started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}: